Background

 This is not real empathy.
 It is a mere projection of the narcissist or psychopath's own insecurities and fears, needs and wishes, fantasies and priorities.

-This kind of display, sometimes ostentatious on empathy, usually vanishes.
-The minute the subject ceases to play a role in the narcissist or psychopath's life and his psychodynamic processes, the minute the source of supply, for instance, ceases to provide the narcissist or narcissistic supply, all vestiges of empathy vanish.
+This kind of display, sometimes ostentatious show of empathy, usually vanishes.
+The minute the subject ceases to play a role in the narcissist or psychopath's life and his psychodynamic processes, the minute the source of supply, for instance, ceases to provide the narcissist with narcissistic supply, all vestiges of empathy vanish.

 Cold empathy evokes the concept of uncanny valley, coined in 1970 by the Japanese roboticist Masahiro Mori.
 Mori suggested that people react positively to androids, human-like robots, for as long as these androids differ from real humans in meaningful and discernible ways.